blitz0p3rations/blitz0p3rations.github.io/_posts/2023-01-05-Phishing-credentials-and-bypass-2FA.md

 - **Domain Monitoring:** Monitor domain registrations and usage to prevent attackers from creating domains that impersonate your brand.

-Modern phishing attacks require a multi-faceted approach, combining technological defenses, user education, and proactive threat detection.
+Modern phishing attacks require a multi-faceted approach, combining technological defences, user education, and proactive threat detection.
 Staying informed about the latest phishing trends and continuously adapting security practices is essential to effectively mitigate the risks posed by these evolving attack vectors.

 ### References